Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 [%s], [%s], [%s], [%s], [%s], [%s], [%s], [%s]"

 We got the error when using a query that retrieved data from two or more varchar(max) columns.
-(In our Easysoft ODBC-SQL Server Driver data source, we had the line VarMaxAsLong = Yes, see SQL Server varchar(max) Data.)
+(In our Easysoft SQL Server ODBC driver data source, we had the line VarMaxAsLong = Yes, refer to SQL Server varchar(max) data.)

-Oracle’s documentation on this error states that it is generic internal error number for Oracle® program exceptions and that the My Oracle® Support -> ORA-00600 Lookup tool should be used for more information regarding the specific ORA-00600 error encountered (which, in the error shown earlier, is 00000).
+Oracle's documentation on this error states that it's a generic internal error number for Oracle program exceptions and that the My Oracle Support -> ORA-00600 Lookup tool should be used for more information regarding the specific ORA-00600 error encountered (which, in the error shown earlier, is 00000).

 unixODBC on AIX